German Central Library for the Blind

-The German Central Library for the Blind (Deutsches Zentrum für barrierefreies Lesen, earlier Deutsche Zentralbücherei für Blinde), abbreviated DZB, is a public library for the visually impaired located in the city of Leipzig, Saxony, Germany.
+The German Central Library for the Blind (Deutsches Zentrum für barrierefreies Lesen, earlier Deutsche Zentralbücherei für Blinde), abbreviated DZB, is a public library for the visually impaired located in the city of Leipzig, Saxony, Germany, in the Zentrum-Nordwest locality.
 Its collection of 72,300 titles is amongst the largest in the German speaking countries.
 The institution consists of a lending library, a publishing house, and a research center for barrier-free communication.
 It also has production facilities for braille books, audiobooks, and braille music.
 The DZB publishes about 250 new titles annually.
 Founded in 1894, the DZB is the oldest library for the blind in Germany.

 History

 A private association, the Society for the Procurement of Large-print Books and Work Opportunities for the Blind (Verein zur Beschaffung von Hochdruckschriften und Arbeitsgelegenheit für Blinde zu Leipzig), was established in Leipzig in 1894 to provide blind persons with literature and employment.
 It was set up in a bookseller's house and grew into the first library for blind persons in the German Empire.
 Soon afterward the society established its own publishing house and printing press.
 A charitable foundation, the Verein zur Förderung der Deutschen Zentralbücherei für Blinde, was established in 1916 to support and promote the library.
 By this time over 5,000 braille volumes were available and it had 1,200 regular users.

 Following World War I, the number of users rose sharply and by 1926 the DZB had 3,500 users.
 The Great Depression forced the library into a rigid austerity, resulting in budget cuts and layoffs.
 In 1935 the DZB moved into the commercial publishing house Druckhaus Klepzig on the Täubchenweg in Leipzig.
 This building was later destroyed in an Allied bombing raid in December 1943 and over 30,000 of the library's books were lost.
 What little remained of the collection was set up at an alternative site at Döbeln in 1944.